CF Acquisition Corp. VIII (NASDAQ:CFFE) Short Interest Update

 CF Acquisition Corp.
-VIII (NASDAQ:CFFE – Get Rating) was the recipient of a large decrease in short interest during the month of February.
-As of February 15th, there was short interest totalling 2,000 shares, a decrease of 16.7% from the January 31st total of 2,400 shares.
-Approximately 0.1% of the shares of the company are sold short.
-Based on an average trading volume of 12,100 shares, the short-interest ratio is presently 0.2 days.
+VIII (NASDAQ:CFFE – Get Rating) was the target of a large growth in short interest in the month of February.
+As of February 28th, there was short interest totalling 2,600 shares, a growth of 30.0% from the February 13th total of 2,000 shares.
+Approximately 0.1% of the shares of the company are short sold.
+Based on an average daily volume of 6,900 shares, the days-to-cover ratio is presently 0.4 days.

+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Elequin Securities LLC boosted its position in CF Acquisition Corp.
+VIII by 2,680.0% during the 4th quarter.
+Elequin Securities LLC now owns 6,950 shares of the company’s stock worth $72,000 after acquiring an additional 6,700 shares during the period.
+Millennium Management LLC raised its stake in shares of CF Acquisition Corp.
+VIII by 15.5% in the 2nd quarter.
+Millennium Management LLC now owns 59,175 shares of the company’s stock worth $598,000 after buying an additional 7,925 shares in the last quarter.
+Bank of Montreal Can acquired a new stake in shares of CF Acquisition Corp.
+VIII during the second quarter worth $808,000.
+Sculptor Capital LP raised its position in shares of CF Acquisition Corp.
+VIII by 5.6% during the first quarter.
+Sculptor Capital LP now owns 91,856 shares of the company’s stock worth $925,000 after purchasing an additional 4,852 shares during the period.
+Finally, Jane Street Group LLC acquired a new stake in shares of CF Acquisition Corp.
+VIII during the first quarter worth $2,141,000.
+Institutional investors and hedge funds own 24.42% of the company’s stock.

 CF Acquisition Corp.
 VIII Price Performance